Top 7 Consultative Selling Strategies for Your Sales Team

 3. Build Trust with the Prospect During the Call

 Trust is a critical ingredient in consultative selling.
-A prospect who does not trust the salesperson will be less likely to answer questions, reveal problems, or cooperate with discovery and problem-solving.
+A prospect who does not trust the sales professional will be less likely to answer questions, reveal problems, or cooperate with discovery and problem-solving.

 The fastest way to lose trust is to treat the prospect like a wallet and focus only on what you can sell them.
-It’s critical that salespeople be prepared to address the prospect as a person, not just a decision-maker.
+It’s critical that sales professionals address the prospect as a person, not just a decision-maker.
 They should focus on uncovering what makes the buyer tick, and why, so that they can provide effective consultation.

 4. Ask Great Follow-Up Questions

-While it’s important to have a list of questions developed during pre-call planning, it’s also important that your salespeople not simply rattle them off like a script.
+While it’s important to develop a list of questions during pre-call planning, it’s also important that your salespeople not simply rattle them off like a script.
 This can feel like an interrogation to the prospect and does not develop trust or engage them in a consultative sales approach.

 Instead, equip your salespeople with the skills to ask good questions, listen actively and thoroughly to the answers, and to follow up with good, probing questions that dig deeper.

 A consultative approach uses this more fluid conversational style to uncover pain points and begin identifying where and how you can help.
-A responsive line of questioning will uncover the challenges the contact is truly facing, which are often different from what the salesperson suspected, and can even be different than what the customer initially indicates in the first line of questioning.
+A responsive line of questioning will uncover the challenges the contact is truly facing, which may be different from what the customer initially stated or the seller assumes.

-Prospects open up to effective consultative selling because the conversation is authentic and unscripted, and they begin to feel that the conversation itself has value apart from whatever your salespeople are selling.
+Prospects open up to effective consultative selling because the conversation is authentic and unscripted.
+They begin to feel that the conversation has value apart from learning about your solution.

 5. Actively Listen to Prospects

-We touched upon this in previous points, but it is important enough to warrant its own section.
-Many salespeople ask questions as though they’re only doing it because they’re “supposed to.”
-While the prospect is answering, the salesperson is often more focused on what they will ask next than on what the prospect is currently saying.
+Some sales professionals ask questions as though they’re “supposed to.”
+While the prospect is answering, the seller focuses on what they’ll ask next rather than on what the prospect is currently saying.

 This is human nature, and common in daily conversation.
-But world-class salespeople do better.
+But world-class sales professionals do better.
 They shift their focus and make it their main objective to solve the prospect’s problem.
-And that requires them to really listen to and understand the problem.
+That requires them to really listen to and understand the problem.

-This requires salespeople to slow down, talk less, and hone in on the prospect.
-Active listening also means asking good questions that show you’re paying attention and dig deeper.
-We recommend a 3-deep question approach that helps salespeople really get to the root of an issue rather than viewing it at the surface level.
+Coach your sales team to slow down, talk less, and hone in on the prospect.
+Active listening means asking follow-up questions that show you’re paying attention.
+We recommend a 3-deep question approach that helps sales professionals get to the root of an issue rather than viewing it at the surface level.

 Using a 3-deep questioning strategy, the conversation with a prospect might go something like this: